damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 ![Using Grafana to plot GitLab Performance Monitoring data](/images/8_4/perf_2.png)

-Right now Performance Monitoring still requires some setup to be useful, but we're planning to bundle all the required software with our Omnibus packages in the coming releases.
+Right now Performance Monitoring still requires some setup to be useful, but we're planning to bundle all the required software with our EE Omnibus packages in the coming releases.

 > [View the documentation on GitLab Performance Monitoring](http://doc.gitlab.com/ce/monitoring/performance/introduction.html)